Data Protection Policy: 9 vital things and 3 Best Practices

 Related content: Read our guide to data protection regulations

-• Data protection techniques and policies applied by relevant parties such as individuals, departments, devices, and IT environments
+• Data protection strategies and policies deployed by relevant entities including individuals, departments, devices, and IT environments

-• Any applicable legal or compliance requirements for data protection
+• Pertinent legal or compliance stipulations for data protection

-• The roles and responsibilities related to data protection, including data custodians and roles specifically responsible for data protection activities
+• The assigned roles and responsibilities associated with data protection, including data custodians and roles explicitly accountable for data protection activities.

 In this article: